Factbox: Samsung's Lee leaves behind $21 billion wealth for inheritance

-SEOUL (Reuters) - Lee Kun-hee, South Korea’s richest person and chairman of Samsung Electronics Co, died on Sunday, leaving behind considerable assets subject to be potentially inherited by his surviving family as well as inheritance tax.
+SEOUL (Reuters) - Lee Kun-hee, South Korea's richest person and chairman of Samsung Electronics Co 005930.KS, died on Sunday, leaving behind considerable assets subject to be potentially inherited by his surviving family as well as inheritance tax.

 Here is a rundown of his net worth, which Forbes says amounts to $20.9 billion, and expected inheritance tax.